What is Deep Water Yoga

 Here’s an example of doing sun salutations in the deep end of the pool with two pool noodles.
 You can see the shape of the postures (Mountain, Plank, Warrior II & Warrior III) is very similar to on land.
 The differences come from what muscles you use to achieve these shapes, and how it feels in your body to do this in a different environment.

-If you like this Deep Water Aqua Yoga video, check out the Aqua Yoga Pose Database
+If you like this Deep Water Aqua Yoga video, check out the Water Yoga Pose Tutorials

 Purpose of the Pose